Dreams and Nightmares: Release and promotion

 At the start of October 2012, Mill shared the cover art for the album.
 The artwork uses Mill's gold Rolex watch for symbolizing dreams, alongside handcuffs for nightmares.
 Complex named the album cover the 18th best of 2012.
 At the 2012 BET Hip Hop Awards, Mill performed "Amen" and "Young & Gettin' It".
-In mid-October 2012, Mill and Rick Ross previewed the album at Electric Lady Studios in NYC for fellow rappers such as Jay-Z, Will Smith, and Wale, as well as singers Estelle and The-Dream.
+During the months leading up to October, Mill played the album for Jay-Z and appreciated the feedback from someone of his status, getting along well with him personally.
+In mid-October 2012, Mill and Rick Ross previewed it at Electric Lady Studios in NYC for rappers such as Jay-Z, Will Smith, and Wale, as well as singers Estelle and The-Dream.
 Mill declared that he was staying true to his early days with "In God We Trust", delivering "that hard street shit" unlike much of mainstream rap.
 At the premiere, Rick Ross said about Mill: "I'm proud of my homie.
 Everything he has accomplished, he earned himself."

 On October 19, 2012, Mill premiered "Maybach Curtains".
 The next week, he appeared on MTV's weekly show RapFix Live to promote Dreams and Nightmares, performing his scrapped second verse from the song.
 Hours before his appearance, the album leaked online and Mill responded by telling host Sway Calloway, "I ain't tripping.
 If people wanna buy your album, they're gonna buy your album whether it's gonna leak or not."
 Dreams and Nightmares was released on October 30, 2012, through Mill's labels Maybach and Warner Bros.
 The deluxe version was released simultaneously, featuring "Burn" and "Freak Show".
 A day after the album's release, Mill held a release party in Atlanta, arriving on time after being detained.
 On January 27, 2013, a music video for the title track was released, documenting Mill's career up to Dreams and Nightmares.